 - Naturopathic and functional medicine doctors are well-trained in nutrition and non-conventional approaches, but not all are versed in oncology.
 An organization of doctors who are experts in oncological nutrition is OncANP.

-- Synthetic alpha-tocopherol vitamin E should NOT EVER be used for cancer regardless of treatment for cancer.
+- Synthetic alpha-tocopherol vitamin E should NEVER be used for cancer regardless of treatment for cancer.
 There is no reason to use anything other than mixed tocopherol.

-- If your radiation oncologist digs her heels into the ground and not allow you take dietary supplements, and you are not working with a nutritionally oriented doctor, take curcumin, about 1000mg to 3000mg a day with food.
+- If your radiation oncologist digs her heels into the ground and does not allow you to take dietary supplements during RT, and you are not working with a nutritionally oriented doctor, take curcumin and melatonin on the days you undergo RT.

 - Print this blog post or forward it to your physician.
 Maybe they will be open in allowing you to consume the right combination of dietary supplements after reading